Pierre-Lannoy/wp-decalog/CONTRIBUTING.md

 You can get help from the community of translators of your own language, usually on the ___#polyglots___ channel of [Slack](https://make.wordpress.org/chat/), or directly from me (___@pierrelannoy___ on Slack).

 ## Writing a listener for your own plugins or themes
+If you’re a plugins and/or themes developer and want to take advantage of the logging features of DecaLog, you can do it mainly in writing a _listener_.

+Before starting to write one,

+If your _listener_ is for a plugin or theme present on the WordPress.org repository, you can submit via a pull request to DecaLog so it will be available for all its users.